Transformations

 Dependencies Not available

-Apart from that, new transformations come with workspaces (previously named Sandboxes), which have many new features, such as loading and unloading data with a running workspace, resuming the workspace, Spark, and MLflow support.
+Apart from that, transformations come with workspaces (previously named Sandboxes), which have many new features, such as loading and unloading data with a running workspace or resuming the workspace.

 Writing Scripts